anushkakumari13/Smart-Voice-Assistant/README.md

 ##  Features
-- 🎙Listen to voice commands using the microphone.
+- Listen to voice commands using the microphone.
 - Responds using text-to-speech.
 - Search Wikipedia.
 - Open web browsers (Google, YouTube).